biolink/biolink-model/docs/index.md

  * [has positive upstream or within actor](has_positive_upstream_or_within_actor.md)
  * [has provider](has_provider.md)
  * [has publisher](has_publisher.md)
- * [has real world evidence of association with](has_real_world_evidence_of_association_with.md) - this means that the assertion was derived by applying statistical and machine learning models to clinical data such as EHR data, survey data, etc
  * [has sequence location](has_sequence_location.md) - holds between two nucleic acid entities when the subject can be localized in sequence coordinates on the object.
 For example, between an exon and a chromosome/contig.
  * [has sequence variant](has_sequence_variant.md)
      * [has frameshift variant](has_frameshift_variant.md)